-Click the menu button in the top left corner, select Settings > Start/recover another wallet.
-Enter your current wallet recovery phrase, then the app will reset and you will see the option to Recover wallet again.
+Tap the menu button in the bottom right corner, select Security > Reset wallet.
+Tap Continue and enter your current wallet recovery phrase, then the app will reset and you will see the option to Recover wallet again.

 Restoring a 12-word recovery phrase using Dash wallet for iOS

 Ensure you are using the latest version of Dash Electrum according to the installation instructions here.
 Dash Electrum supports multiple simultaneous wallets, so you can safely restore to a new wallet file without losing your old wallet.
 Click File > New/Restore and enter a file name to store your new wallet.
 Then select I already have a seed and enter your 12/13-word recovery phrase.
 Enter a new password for your wallet and click Next to recover your addresses from the recovery phrase.

 Restoring a 12-word recovery phrase using Dash Electrum